Jordan EIKONA 2 drive unit

 - a circular, diecast chassis for ease of mounting

-- true, wide bandwidth performace from 30Hz to over 20kHz.
+- true, wide bandwidth performance from 30Hz to over 20kHz in appropriate enclosure

 The Eikona 2 costs £155.00 (excluding VAT) and is available immediately.
 To order, please see the CONTACT page.